 The tooling cost is based on the number of custom designed components.
 Every custom designed component, be it the watch case or the hands, require new tooling, which is, with very few exceptions, paid for by the importer.
 Below follows a few reference prices:

-However, customization has a small impact on the unit cost, which largely depend on the materials and components, rather than specific design elements:
+However, customization has a small impact on the unit cost, which largely depends on the materials and components, rather than specific design elements:

 The role of the watch supplier is to purchase and assemble components, not to assist with design.
 It’s your job to ask ‘the right questions’, concerning the suppliers’ production capabilities and customization options, and to provide the information required by the supplier to produce an OEM or ODM sample: